itsmikethetech/Pixoo-64-Tools/README.md

   - Replace the placeholder IP address in the script with your Pixoo 64’s IP
   - Execute the script using Python

+# Available Scripts

+🖥️ Screen Streaming GUI

 `python StreamGUI.py`
-- A Python GUI that captures your screen and sends it as a 64x64 stream to the display.
-Includes start, stop, and image preview.
+- A Python-based GUI that captures your screen and streams it as a 64×64 display.
+Features:

-`SendText.py`
+  - Start/stop functionality
+  - Live image preview

+🔤 Send Text

+`python SendText.py`
-- A test script that sends a line of text to the display.
+- A simple test script to send a line of text to the Pixoo 64 display.

+📸 Send Screenshot

 `python SendScreenshot.py`
-- A test script that takes a screenshot and sends it to the display.
+- Captures a screenshot of your screen and sends it to the display.